Captain4LK/SoftLK-tools/docs/SLK_img2pixel.md

 ***Sharp***

 Sharpen the image.
-Sharpening is done on the input image, SLK_img2pixel might slow done on large input images.
+Sharpening is done on the input image, SLK_img2pixel might slow down on large input images.

+***Hue***

+Tweak the hue.

 ### Special